 Yes.
 Under government rules, providers can charge a refundable deposit for funded places for two-, three- and four-year-olds.
 Each local council will have their own arrangements with providers for when deposits are refunded to parents.

-You can split your free entitlement between more than one provider, though no more than two sites in one day.
+- You can split your funded entitlement between more than one provider, though no more than two sites in one day.
+For example, a child could attend a breakfast club and nursery setting based on one site or a maintained school and a private, voluntary and independent (PVI) provider on two different sites.
 However, it is important to bear in mind the impact of multiple providers on a child’s learning, development and wellbeing.

 Tax-free childcare is a government scheme that allows all eligible parents of children under 12 – or 17, if your child has a disability – to open an online account to pay for childcare.
 For every £80 you pay in, the government will pay in an extra £20.